|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 If you love the ease of no-bake cookies, you will love this variation using coconut for added flavor and texture.
-The coconut adds an additional layer of sweetness to the cookies and adds more interest to the texture of the cookie alongside the oats.
+The coconut adds an additional layer of sweetness and texture in addition to the oats.

 No-bake cookies are great to make on days where you want a treat, but don't want to heat up the kitchen.
 The dessert is ready in a snap because the cookies start to firm up at room temperature in about 30 minutes.
 If you just can't wait that long, simply pop them in the refrigerator to harden quicker.